DelMar Pharmaceuticals – Consenus Indicates Potential 445.5% Upside

-DelMar Pharmaceuticals with ticker code (DMPI) have now 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 4 and 2 calculating the average target price we see 3.
-Now with the previous closing price of 0.55 this would imply there is a potential upside of 445.5%.
-The 50 day moving average now sits at 0.46 and the 200 moving average now moves to 0.57.
-The market capitalisation for the company is $7m.
-You can visit the company’s website by visiting: http://www.delmarpharma.com
+DelMar Pharmaceuticals found using ticker (DMPI) have now 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The target price ranges between 4 and 2 with the average target price sitting at 3.
+Now with the previous closing price of 0.55 this indicates there is a potential upside of 445.5%.
+There is a 50 day moving average of 0.47 and the 200 day moving average is 0.57.
+The market capitalisation for the company is $6m.
+Company Website: http://www.delmarpharma.com

 DelMar Pharmaceuticals, a clinical stage drug development company, focuses on developing and commercializing anti-cancer therapies to treat cancer patients.
 Its product candidate is VAL-083, a DNA-targeting agent, which is in Phase II clinical study for the treatment of drug-resistant solid tumors, such as glioblastoma multiforme, as well as other solid tumors, including ovarian cancer, non-small cell lung cancer, and diffuse intrinsic pontine glioma.
 The company has a strategic collaboration with Guangxi Wuzhou Pharmaceutical (Group) Co.
 Ltd. to manufacture and sell VAL-083 in China; and Duke University to evaluate VAL-083 as a front-line treatment for newly diagnosed patients with GBM.
 DelMar Pharmaceuticals was founded in 2009 and is headquartered in San Diego, California.